prajdabre/prajdabre.github.io/_pages/about.md

 Hey, thanks for stopping by! 👋

 I am an AI Resident at [AI4Bharat (IIT Madras)](https://ai4bharat.org/) under the supervision of [Prof. Mitesh Khapra](http://www.cse.iitm.ac.in/~miteshk/), [Dr. Anoop Kunchukuttan](http://anoopk.in/) and [Dr. Raj Dabre](https://scholar.google.co.in/citations?hl=en&user=x91u618AAAAJ&view_op=list_works&sortby=pubdate).
 I work on building open-source datasets and models for Indian languages.
-I am broadly interested in the areas of multimodal and multilingual learning, specifically in the context of data-efficient learning, training dynamics and generalization.
+I am broadly interested in the areas of multimodal and multilingual learning, specifically in the context of data-efficient learning, training dynamics, reasoning and generalization.

 I am also collaborating with [Dr. Zeerak Talat](https://zeerak.org/) on hate speech detection using federated learning.
 Before that, I was a research intern at [University of California San Diego](https://ucsd.edu/) under the supervision of [Prof. Pengtao Xie](https://pengtaoxie.github.io/), where I worked on neural architecture search and generative models.